openmfp/portal-ui-lib/README.md

 #### Configure UI options
 This options allows you to enable different UI features like Feature Toggles Setting and etc.

+flag `enableFeatureToggleSetting` adds the possibility of adding and switching on and off feature toggles via ui in the userr settings section

 In your `main.ts` you can provide it like so:

 ```ts